-User manual in original language in Swedish.
-Other languages are machine translated and not reviewed, errors may occur.
+User manual and other documents are in the original language in Swedish.
+Other languages may be machine translated and/or not reviewed, errors may occur.

 2. STEPS FOR INSTALLATION AND DEPLOYMENT

 The unit must be installed and deployed in the following order: